 Act of grace payments

-If you think you might be out of time to bring a claim as you left government employment more than six years ago, please still contact us, as you might be eligible for an ‘act of grace’ payment from the Department of Finance.
-The act of grace mechanism provides for the Commonwealth to make discretionary payments to people who have suffered a loss due to actions of the Commonwealth, but who have no other avenue available for a remedy.
+Even if you think you might be out of time to bring a claim as you left government employment more than six years ago, please still contact us.
+You might be eligible for an ‘act of grace’ payment from the Department of Finance.
+The act of grace mechanism allows the Commonwealth to make discretionary payments where people have suffered a loss due to actions of the Commonwealth, but have no other avenue for a remedy available.

 Free online assessment survey